 Then it is on to Reynisfjara, a black sand beach nestling under Mt.
 Reynisfjall – seasonal home to numerous puffins that dive from its cliffs out to sea.
 Black basalt has been shaped into amazing different formations, most notably the famous Reynisdrangar.
 Beware the might of the Atlantic Ocean which looms with its powerful waves.

-At the end of the day, your accommodation awaits in hotel Geirland, a lovely country hotel located next to the village of Kirkjubaejarklaustur.
-On the way there and during the night, we will look out for the Northern Lights if conditions are favourable to see them.
+At the end of the day, your accommodation awaits in a country hotel.
+On the way there and during the night, we will look out for the Northern Lights if conditions are favorable to see them.

 Today, you set off in the morning for a totally unique experience.
 A visit to a natural stunning Blue Ice cave will be the highlight of the day.